Thursday, August 30, 2018

 Tucumcari is a Route 66 explorer's delight.
 It is chock full of closed or venerable motels, stores, and other 1950s detritus.
 According to the Route 66 Adventure Handbook (by Drew Knowles), Tucumcari is known by people around the globe for its quintessential Route 66 cultural artifacts.
 As usual, I should have spent more time here with real film; the example above shows the potential.

 Driving in from the west, one of the first places you encounter is the old Paradise Motel and Cafe.
 Well, it is not much of a paradise today.
-The main motel building looks like it is 1960s architecture; the Sinclair gas station possibly a bit older?
+The main motel building looks like 1960s architecture; the Sinclair gas station possibly a bit older?

 You can stay at the Buckaroo Motel.
 The office looks relatively modern, but the Buckaroo sign has a 1960s or 1970s appearance.